📝 Inventory management & stock control · ⏱️ 3 min read

 Can I bulk purchase dry products for better prices?

-Yes, but calculate whether storage and capital costs offset the purchase discount.
-If you save €500 but tie up €1,000 extra capital for 6 months, it's not a good deal.
+Absolutely, but calculate whether storage costs and tied-up capital offset the discount.
+If you save €500 but lock up €1,000 in extra inventory for six months, you're losing money overall.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.